SciEcon/Intelligent-Economics-XAI-Autumn-2021/project5/Gradescope.md

 Pros:

-**Handy [code similarity check](https://help.gradescope.com/article/3vr6x46ppn-instructor-assignment-programming-code-similarity)**: Code Similarity helps to determine how students’ codes are similar to each other.
+**Handy code similarity check**: Code Similarity helps to determine how students’ codes are similar to each other.
 It does not demonstrate whether plagiarism exists but rather shows you to what extent two programs are similar to each other.
-At present, it supports the following coding languages: C, C++, C#, F#, Go, Java, JavaScript, Matlab, MIPS, ML, Python, and R.
+At present, it supports the following coding languages: C, C++, C#, F#, Go, Java, JavaScript, Matlab, MIPS, ML, Python, and R ([Gutowski, 2020](https://help.gradescope.com/article/3vr6x46ppn-instructor-assignment-programming-code-similarity)).

 Cons:
 1. **Code editing environment not provided**: